ferrovac/libraries/README.md

 # LSC-Libraries
-Repository of all Arduino libraries needed to write firmware
+Repository of all Arduino libraries used to write firmware for the LSC controller.

 # Project Licensing